-61. In Beed District Central Coop.
+- 61. In Beed District Central Coop.
 Bank Ltd. v.
-State of Maharashtra the Hon'ble Apex Court held that the Payment of Gratuity Act is a beneficial statute.
+State of Maharashtra4 the Hon'ble Apex Court held that the Payment of Gratuity Act is a beneficial statute.
 When two views are possible, having regard to the purpose the Act seeks to achieve being a social welfare legislation, it may be construed in favour of the workman.
-In M.C.
-Chamaraju v.
-Hind Nippon Rural Industrial (P) Ltd. the Hon'ble Apex Court held that the Payment of Gratuity Act has been enacted with a view to grant benefit to workers, a "weaker section" in the industrial adjudicatory process.
+In M.C.Chamaraju v.
+Hind Nippon Rural Industrial (P) Ltd.5 the Hon'ble Apex Court held that the Payment of Gratuity Act has been enacted with a view to grant benefit to workers, a "weaker section" in the industrial adjudicatory process.
 In interpreting the provisions of such beneficial legislation therefore liberal view should be taken.
 In Poonam Devi v.
 Oriental Insurance Co.
-Ltd. where the Workmen's Compensation Act, 1923 (now christened as "the Employee's Compensation Act, 1923") was involved, the Hon'ble Apex Court held that it was a piece of socially beneficial legislation, rather than to stultify it.

-62. In Meeta Sahai v.
-State of Bihar the Hon'ble Apex Court held that it is the responsibility of the Courts to interpret the text in a manner which eliminates any element of hardship, inconvenience, injustice, absurdity or anomaly.
+Ltd.6 where the Workmen's Compensation Act, 1923 (now christened as "the Employee's Compensation Act, 1923") was involved, the Hon'ble Apex Court held that it was a piece of socially beneficial legislation.
+The provisions will therefore have to be interpreted in a manner to advance the purpose of the legislation, rather than to stultify it. - 62.
+In Meeta Sahai v.
+State of Bihar7 the Hon'ble Apex Court held that it is the responsibility of the Courts to interpret the text in a manner which eliminates any element of hardship, inconvenience, injustice, absurdity or anomaly.
 Legislation must further its objectives and not create any confusion or friction in the system.
-If the ordinary meaning of the text of such law is non-conducive for the objects sought to be achieved, it must be interpreted accordingly to remedy such deficiency.
+If the ordinary meaning of the text of such law is nonconducive for the objects sought to be achieved, it must be interpreted accordingly to remedy such deficiency.
 The Hon'ble Apex Court reiterated that it may be necessary to resort to purposive interpretation of the provisions of the Statute in the light of its objectives.
 In Hira Singh v.
-Union of India referring to its earlier judgment in the case of Directorate of Enforcement v.
+Union of India8 referring to its earlier judgment in the case of Directorate of Enforcement v.
 Deepak Mahajan {(1994) 3 SCC 440} the Hon'ble Apex Court observed that every law is designed to further ends of justice but not to frustrate on the mere technicalities.
 It further observed that to winch up the legislative intent, it is permissible for Courts to take into account the ostensible purpose and object and the real legislative intent.
 Otherwise, a bare mechanical interpretation of the words and application of the legislative intent devoid of concept of purpose and object will render the legislature inane.
 The Hon'ble Apex Court further observed that in given circumstances, it is permissible for Courts to have functional approaches and look into the legislative intention and sometimes it may be even necessary to go behind the words and enactment and take other factors into consdiration to give effect to the legislative intention and to the purpose and spirit of the enactment so that no absurdity or practical inconvenience may result and the legislative exercise and its scope and object may not become futile.